Bucks Fire Head Coach Mike Budenholzer After First-Round Upset

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.

-Budenholzer served as the Bucks' coach for five seasons, compiling a 271-120 overall record with 39 playoff wins and an NBA Finals victory in 2021.
+Budenholzer served as the Bucks' coach for five seasons, compiling a 271-120 regular season record with 39 playoff wins and an NBA Finals victory in 2021.

 The last two seasons since the title ended in disappointment for Milwaukee, though.
 Budenholzer's squad lost in the second round to the Boston Celtics last season before a 4-1 defeat to the No. 8 seed Miami Heat this season.